Historical walks by Paston character

 Each walk has an audio guide featuring a Paston character telling their chapter of the Paston story, with much of the dialogue taken from the Paston letters.

-The walks are listed in chronological order of their chapter in the Paston timeline.
+The walks are listed below in chronological order of their chapter in the Paston timeline.
 An alternative is to dip in and out of the story as you like, or by preferred location.

 Join Agnes Paston on a scenic countryside walk and learn how her husband Good Judge William Paston (pictured) contributed to the family's rise from simple farmers to Tudor aristocracy.